 But the yeast dough is easy to prepare the night before.
 Simply mix the dough together, cover and place in a bowl in the fridge overnight.
 At the cooler temperature, the dough takes longer to rise, but overnight it will have enough time.
 Like that you can start right away on the next day without waiting for the dough to rise first.

-Why you should bake this vegan and plastic-free Three Kings cake:
+Why you should bake this vegan Three Kings Day cake:

 - comes with a sweet chocolate surprise